No model railway station is complete without platform lighting. Here’s how to do it in five simple steps and a video walkthrough.

 That’s it.
 Your platforms can now be positioned and illuminated.

 For the power supply, John uses a 9v battery to test them.
-A 12V DC supply such as these can be used for a more permanent solution as covered here.
+A 12V DC supply can be used for a more permanent solution as covered here.

 Tools used